webmatze/hyperborder/README.md

-# hyperborder - extension for HyperTerm
+# hyperborder - extension for Hyper
-adds a gradient border to the hyperterm editor
+adds a gradient border to the `Hyper` terminal

 ![](https://cldup.com/pL94ODfQNP.png)

 ## Installation
-add it to plugins in your `~/.hyperterm.js` configuration
+add it to plugins in your `~/.hyper.js` configuration

 ````
 module.exports = {